HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Writable service binaries

-Keep in mid that if you have **write permissions over binaries being executed by services**, you can change them for backdoors so when the services get re-executed the backdoors will be executed.
+Keep in mind that if you have **write permissions over binaries being executed by services**, you can change them for backdoors so when the services get re-executed the backdoors will be executed.

 ### systemd PATH - Relative Paths